 I was not sophisticated enough, or cynical enough, to understand that they would not be calling back.
 I was talking about it afterward with the other support person and I still remember his critique

-“Kim reacted like that guy was calling his baby ugly didn’t he?
+“Kim reacted like that guy told him ‘your baby is ugly’ didn’t he?
 He shut down their interest in working with us.”

 And it’s a phrase I have recycled many times about defensive instead of appreciative reactions to customer suggestions or criticism during a demo or a presentation.

-Here are four other posts that elaborate in different ways on the challenge of listening to prospect’s criticism.
+Here are some other posts that elaborate in different ways on the challenge of listening to prospect’s criticism.

 - “Getting Early Feedback“